-If your denture breaks, cracks, or chips, come see us immediately.
-We can often make adjustments and repairs on the same day with our onsite dental repair.
-If a repair is complex, we can send your dentures to a special dental laboratory and have them back to you as soon as possible.
+If your denture breaks, cracks, or chips, come to us immediately.
+Our family dentist office can often make adjustments and repairs on the same day with our onsite denture repair.
+If a repair is complex, we can send them to a special dental laboratory and have them back to you as soon as possible.

 Sometimes, dentures can slip when you laugh or cough.
-Reposition easily by gently biting down and swallowing.
-If this becomes a problem, please contact us.
+Reposition them easily by gently biting down and swallowing.
+If this becomes a problem, or they slip frequently, please contact us.

 Remember, we’re here to walk you through the denture process.
 Dentures can improve the quality of life by allowing you to eat certain foods again and enhancing your beautiful smile.

 Request a Consultation with Our Fuquay Varina Dentists Today

 To request an appointment with our experienced Fuquay-Varina dentists, please fill out the form below or call us at (919) 552-2431.